hepplerj/Dissertation/ch2.dissertation.Heppler.md

 seats were open for election, opponents formed the "Progress Committee" and accused Bigley, Goodwin, and the city council of jeopardizing San Jose's future.
 Voters, and the newspaper, agreed.
-Aided by the newspaper's endorsement, six members of the Progress Committee—among them the key business and political figures Al Ruffo, Ernest Renzel, Ben Carter, and Fred Watson—swept the city council elections.
+Aided by the newspaper's endorsement, six members of the Progress Committee---among them the key business and political figures Al Ruffo, Ernest Renzel, Ben Carter, and Fred Watson---swept the city council elections.
 They committed themselves to building "a new metropolis in the place of sleepy San Jose."
 Their first step was to promptly fire the police chief, fire chief, and City Manager Goodwin, charging them with "bossism", "mismanagement", and "political interference."[^cf17]

 With the Progress Committee entrenched in city government, the new city council's immediate plans aimed to attract industry to San Jose.
-With subsidies from city and county government, the Chamber of Commerce began a \$60,000 advertising campaign that lured the industries of Food Machinery and Chemical Corporation, already a local to the area, International Business Machines, General Electric, Pittsburgh Steel, Owens-Corning, and Kaiser.
-The city undertook the construction of its first airport and passed a \$1,700,000 bond to construct new sewers.
+With subsidies from city and county government, the Chamber of Commerce began a $60,000 advertising campaign that lured the industries of Food Machinery and Chemical Corporation, already a local to the area, International Business Machines, General Electric, Pittsburgh Steel, Owens-Corning, and Kaiser.
+The city undertook the construction of its first airport and passed a $1,700,000 bond to construct new sewers.
 Some of their initiatives fell under criticism when, in 1946, a fellow member called the committee "reactionaries" and accused them of selling municipal land to companies well below market value.
 Others in city